CookDistance: Cook's distance for individual subjects

 cook_thr

 Numeric value indicating the threshold for the Cook's distance.
-If not specified, the threshold is set to the 90% percentile of the Cook's distance values.
+If not specified, the threshold is set to three times the mean of the Cook's distance values.

 label_angle